 It’s one of Ireland’s most visited cities and for good reason.
-Dublin is brimming with history and is home to more cosy pubs than you could ever frequent in one lifetime.
-The whole month of December is a Christmas-inspired party and there are festive events going on both before and after the holiday.
+Dublin is brimming with history and is home to more cozy pubs than you could ever frequent in one lifetime.
+The whole month of December is a Christmas-inspired party and there are festive events going on both before and after the vacation.
 While visiting, be sure to:

 • Go shopping on Grafton Street.

 • Spend an afternoon in Temple Bar.

 This small town in the Rocky Mountains looks like an actual snow globe during the winter months.
 Surrounded by mountain peaks, the main town strip is decorated to the nines with festive lights that make it look like a town out of a Christmas storybook.
 With snow dusted pine trees all around, and cozy, country western-type bars to warm up in, Breckenridge exudes everything festive.
 While visiting, make sure to:

 • Visit Breckenridge brewery or distillery.

 Just because you have family traditions at home doesn’t mean you can’t take a vacation for Christmas this year.
 There are more ways than one to enjoy the Christmas vacation, so why not make this year more memorable than the last and treat yourself to some very special travel experiences.

 This entry was posted in Travel Inspiration and tagged bespoke, Christmas, England, festive, festive season, holidays, London, luxury, Scotland, tailor-made Christmas vacations, travel, uk, vacations, winter, world .